fabric8io/fabric8/docs/mavenPlugin.md

 This maven plugin makes it easy to create or update a fabric profile from your maven project.

-When you deploy your project to a fabric profile with this plugin, it
+When you deploy your project to a fabric profile with this plugin the following takes place:

 * uploads any artifacts into the fabric's maven repository
 * lazily creates the fabric profile or version you specify